Hot Cross Buns (song): Variants

-Why then good faith, e’en eat them all yourselves.
+Why then good faith, e'en eat them all yourselves.
+Two contemporary composers are credited with writing music for this: as a catch by Samuel Webbe, and as a glee by Luffman Atterbury.

-James Orchard Halliwell recorded a similar rhyme in his The Nursery Rhymes of England (London 1846) with the final line changed to “You cannot do better than to eat them yourselves”.
+James Orchard Halliwell later recorded a similar rhyme in his The Nursery Rhymes of England (London 1846) with the final line changed to "You cannot do better than to eat them yourselves".
 Yet another street cry was recorded by Halliwell in his dialect dictionary as common in Coventry on Good Friday: